|

 Hills and a river in the Scottish Highlands.
 A view from a train.

-About an hour before we were due to arrive, the cheery train staff member knocked on the door to make sure we were awake and ready for breakfast plus our imminent departure.
+About an hour before we were due to arrive, the cheery train staff member knocked on the door to make sure we were awake and ready for breakfast, plus our imminent departure.

-It was a bit of a scramble making sure we had packed everything up – hint, don’t unpack all your belongings in the tiny room! – but we made it to Fort William in one piece.
+It was a bit of a scramble making sure we had packed everything up – hint, don’t unpack all your belongings in the tiny room – but we made it to Fort William in one piece.

 We arrived at the leisurely time of 9:57 am, so it wasn’t an early start!

+Is it worth upgrading or downgrading from the Classic Room?
 The Classic Room suited our needs perfectly at a reasonably decent price point.

-The one big downside was the lack of an ensuite bathroom which you can get if you choose the Club Room.
+The one big downside was the lack of an en-suite bathroom, which you can get if you choose the Club Room.
 That being said, I don’t think I would upgrade unless it were for a special occasion.

 Would I downgrade to the Seated Coach?
 In all honesty, no. Not if I was just travelling from London to Edinburgh.
-I would book the LNER or Lumo trains and get there much quicker and for a cheaper price.
+I would book the LNER or Lumo trains and get there much quicker and for a lower price.

 This London to Scotland sleeper train is more about the experience than the destination.
-In an ideal world, I would rather have a bed than a seat even if I were travelling alone.
+In an ideal world, I would rather have a bed than a seat, even if I were travelling alone.

 However, none of the cabins are economical for solo travellers.
-The price of a Classic Room for a solo traveller is £190 compared to £240 split between two people (£120 each).
+The price of a Classic Room for a solo traveller is £210 compared to £290 split between two people (£145 each).

 While I would much prefer a bed, for budget’s sake, Seated Coach is still a convenient option if you’re travelling north of Edinburgh by yourself.
 In fact, I did just that on a solo trip to Inverness in April.